meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 ### Discussion
 People who achieve their golas have positive self-assessment and high feelings of personal efficacy, which in turn affects their self-image and esteem --> feedback loop.

-Success may not always genera
+Success may not always generate happiness; why?
+- Achieving the goal drained too much energy
+- Value of the goal declined
+- Ambition to do better is still present
+- Achievement left a v